iDiv Summer School 2023: Integrating ecological and economic theory for modelling biodiversity change

 For questions about the summer school please contact the yDiv graduate school coordinator Dr Nicole Sachmerda-Schulz via firstname.lastname@example.org.

-The lecturers and project leaders of this summer school includes the scientific staff of the Molecular Interaction Ecology, the Evolutionary Ecology and the Evolution & Adaptation research groups.
+The lecturers of this summer school includes the scientific staff of the Theory in Biodiversity Science and the Biodiversity Economics groups.

 The address is Puschstr.
 4, 04103 Leipzig/Germany.